microsoft/ignite-learning-paths-training-ops/ops40/demo-guide.md

 ### Create pull request

+Create a pull request against the GitHub fork that contains the pipeline.
+Once created, show that tests from the pipeline are reflected in the PR.

 ### Demo 1 - while on the test stage

-- Detail stages and jobs
+- Quick overview on stages and jobs
 - Show tests results and logging
-- Back in Github show test results
+- Show test results in GitHub
 - Merge Pull Request
+- Show that a new instance of the pipeline has started

 ### Demo 2 - Between tests and build

-- Conditions
-- Start with concurency on stages
-- Concurency on jobs
-- Triggers, tasks
+- Triggers
 - Variables
+- Stage conditions, dependencies, and concurency
+- Jobs and concurency

 ### Demo 3 - while on release pre production